 Myopia, or nearsightedness, is a refractive error that causes blurred distance vision.
 It occurs when the eyeball grows too long, causing light to focus in front of the retina instead of directly on it.

 Progressive myopia is nearsightedness that worsens each year, requiring a significant increase in vision correction of at least half a diopter.

 Myopia progression is a rising concern among eyecare professionals because there is overwhelming scientific evidence that high levels of myopia are a risk factor for serious eye diseases in the future, such as glaucoma, cataracts, retinal detachment and myopic macular degeneration.
 Is your child's prescription rapidly changing?
-If so, contact San Antonio Professionals in North Star.
+If so, contact San Antonio Professionals in San Antonio.
 We offer myopia management, which can help slow down or even halt rapidly progressing myopia.

 Why Are Glasses Not A Solution?

 For decades, distance vision glasses have been prescribed to nearsighted patients to correct myopia, but according to the latest research, they may actually cause myopia to worsen.

 Glasses correct distance vision by manipulating the way light is focused onto the retina.
 However, glasses only offer clearer central vision but don’t address images in the peripheral visual field.
 To compensate for this blurred peripheral vision, the retina actually stretches out in length — rendering the eye more nearsighted and exacerbating the underlying cause of worsening myopia.